YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 - The default mode is UTF-8 if YottaDB was installed with UTF-8 support.

-- For UTF-8 mode, sourcing :code:`ydb_env_set` checks whether a locale is set in the LC_ALL or LC_CTYPE environment variables.
+- For UTF-8 mode, sourcing :code:`ydb_env_set` checks whether a locale is specified in the LC_ALL or LC_CTYPE environment variables.
 If not, it uses the first UTF-8 locale in the :code:`locale -a` output, and terminates with an error if one is not found.

 - In case of error, the location of the error file is output.